Are you facing time pressure to submit an investment proposal?

 - what options are available to reduce those risks.

-Your agency is best placed when there is already some level of agreement from Cabinet that they have a problem they want solved.
-For example, there may already be a high level description of the project in a strategic plan (e.g. Defence Capability Plan) agreed to by Cabinet.
+Your agency is best placed when there is already some level of agreement from Cabinet that it has a problem it wants solved.
+For example, there may already be a high level description of the project in a strategic plan (e.g. Defence Capability Plan) agreed by Cabinet.

-DPMC can help advise on whether or not it’s a Cabinet priority to expedite a decision.
+DPMC can help advise on whether it’s a Cabinet priority to expedite a decision.

-When timeframes are short, it can be helpful to team up your own staff with a specialist business case writer.
+For any business case but particularly when timeframes are short, it is most effective to engage a specialist business case writer to assist your team.
 Your staff will contribute essential business knowledge and do most of the analysis; the specialist’s familiarity with the framework should help you focus your effort.

-Consider the use an Investment Logic Mapping (ILM) workshop as a first step, to de-risk the rest of the business case development.
-ILM:
+Consider an Investment Logic Mapping (ILM) workshop as a first step, to de-risk the rest of the business case development.
+An ILM will:

-- helps stakeholders to truly be on the same page about the problem the investment is addressing, and the resulting benefits (stakeholders often discover they’ve been using the same words but meaning different things)
+- help stakeholders to be on the same page about the problem the investment is addressing, and the resulting benefits (stakeholders often discover they’ve been using the same words but meaning different things)

-- generates a robust outline – problem statement, solution, benefits – for the business case.
+- generate a robust foundation – problem statement, solution options, benefits – for the business case.